GStreamer/gstreamer/markdown/design/overview.md

 this point the pipeline is prerolled and all elements have samples.
 Alsasink is now also capable of providing a clock to the pipeline.

-Since alsasink is now in the PAUSED state it blocks while receiving the first buffer.
+Since alsasink is now in the `PAUSED` state it blocks while receiving the first buffer.
 This effectively blocks both mp3dec and filesrc in their `gst_pad_push()`.

-Since all elements now return SUCCESS from the `gst_element_get_state()` function, the pipeline can be put in the PLAYING state.
+Since all elements now return `SUCCESS` from the `gst_element_get_state()` function, the pipeline can be put in the `PLAYING` state.

-Before going to PLAYING, the pipeline select a clock and samples the current time of the clock.
+Before going to `PLAYING`, the pipeline select a clock and samples the current time of the clock.
 This is the `base_time`.
 It then distributes this time to all elements.
 Elements can then synchronize against the clock using the buffer `running_time`